CodeChat-WithHanzla/UrbanTailJS/README.md

 # UrbanTailJS
-Your gateway to stylish web development.
-Harness JavaScript and Tailwind CSS for sleek, modern interfaces.
+Elevate your JavaScript projects (beginners) with Tailwind CSS for streamlined styling.
+Ensure Tailwind CSS is installed on your system for seamless replication of code